 Paula had an idea for a movie and started to write a screenplay in the summer of 1989.
-The story was about a homeless women living on the streets of New York City.
-She had come from the south and was harboring a deep secret.
+The story was about a homeless women, Grace, living on the streets of New York City.
+Grace had lived in the south and was harboring a deep secret.
 She befriends a young priest and a well-to-do woman from the neighborhood.
-The story ends with Grace coming to terms with the accidental killing of her children in a fire that was started in a drunken state.
+The story ends with Grace coming to terms with the accidental deaths of her children in a fire that she started in a drunken state.

-After 2 years of working on the many drafts Paula felt she had final working treatment worthy of taking it to the next level.
+After two years of working on the many drafts Paula felt she had final working treatment worthy of taking it to the next level.

 At that time Paula naively thought that the best course of action was to obtain a list of agents and send unsolicited copies of the screenplay for their perusal.

 Paula heard back from a few agents with the usual thanks-but-no-thanks form letters.
 Paula eventually shelved the project and turned her attention to working in the theatre.

 Many years later Paula received a call from a friend whom had been intimately involved with the Grace screenplay.
 She had read the many drafts of the treatment and was a good sounding board for Paula.